For generations, South Australians have been choosing Victor Harbor as their summer holiday retreat.

 Victor Harbor’s city centre oozes old-world charm.
 Watch a movie in the 95-year old Victa Cinema (which was recently restored to its former heritage glory) or browse the handmade wooden toys at the Encounter Centre toyshop — a charitable business helping local people with disabilities.
 Get even more nostalgic at All Sweets & Treats in the main street, which offers cobbers, musk sticks and boiled lollies.

-Do you have any suggestions to add to our list of ten top things to do in Victor Harbor?
+Do you have any suggestions to add to our list of the best things to do in Victor Harbor?
 We would love to hear from you.
 Please leave a comment below.